 • Valid driver’s license, automobile insurance, and reliable vehicle (Valid Driver’s License and auto insurance must be on file with HR).
 Cornerstone Advocacy Service

 • Multilingual candidates preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-• Assesses with contacts/participants what they are currently seeking for services and provides referrals through the Day One system, 211, community and system agencies, and/or CAS’ continuum of services when appropriate.
+• Assess with contacts/participants what they are currently seeking for services and provide referrals through the Day One system, 211, community and system agencies, and/or CAS’ continuum of services when appropriate.

 • Works as a team with other Call Center Advocates, all CAS program staff, and supervisors/managers to ensure all referral information is up-to-date and accurate.